mwshubham/OneEcom/Permission_readme.md

 Permission Desc
 ---------------

-!~ android.permission.INTERNET: To fetch images and data from server i.e. to access Internet.
+* `android.permission.INTERNET`: to fetch images and data from server i.e. to access Internet.